mtopircean/mixing-potions-backend/README.md

 USER STORIES:

+List can be found here: [User Stories](https://github.com/mtopircean/mixing-potions-backend/issues?q=is%3Aissue+is%3Aclosed)

 Installation and deployment:

 User Story 1.1: Install and Configure basic dependencies

+As a developer, I can install all the necessary dependencies for my application so that the software can run both in development and production environments.

 User Story 1.2: Deploy to Heroku

+As a developer, I can deploy my application to Heroku so that it can be accessed online for testing and use.

 User Story 1.3: Create Document Hierarchy and Structure

+As a developer, I can create a well structured document hierarchy and structure so that navigation is simple, code and databases structures are easy to understand for myself and future developers.

 Basic functionality:

 User Story 2.1: Create Profiles App

+As a developer, I can create a profiles application so that users can manage their profiles through API endpoints.

 User Story 2.2: Create Products App

+As a developer, I can create a products application so that I can manage products through API endpoints and import/export admin functionality.

 User Story 2.3: Create Posts App

+As a developer, I can create a posts application that utilizes relationships with users, profiles, and products so that users can create, view, update, and delete posts with detailed information, including associated products and owner details, through API endpoints.

 Extended functionality:

 User Story 3.1: Create Likes App

+As a developer, I can create a likes application so that users can like posts

 User Story 3.2: Create Followers App

+As a developer, I can create followers application so that users can follow each other

 User Story 3.3: Create Comments App

+As a developer, I can create a comments application so that users can post and manage comments

 Testing and Readme:

 User Story 4.1: Create README File

+As a developer, I can create a README file so that users and developers have a clear understanding of the website's purpose, setup, development process and functionality.

 User Story 4.2: Perform Unittest Testing

+As a developer, I can develop and execute Unittest tests so that I can ensure the website's functionality works as expected.

 User Story 4.3: Create TESTING Document

+As a developer, I can create a TESTING document so that I can share details of test cases, results and corrective actions.

 ### Prioritization